 A new 2013 member of this list – and perhaps overdue given her undoubted potential – is Jodie Swallow, who recorded exactly the same time in finishing second in Frankfurt (2013) as Lucy did in Barcelona when she joined the ‘sub-nine’ club.
 Six weeks later and Jodie improved on that – and won her first Ironman – at Ironman Kalmar, finishing in a very impressive 8:54:01.

 Kona 2013 saw Liz Blatchford, in the third Ironman of her debut season at the full distance finish in 9:03:35 to make the Kona podium at her first attempt.
 Had she not incurred a four minute penalty (for littering), she might well have made it to Ali’i Drive in under nine hours too.

-Fourteen athletes then, seven of whom are either past or present world champions (and Lucy has a Silver plus Catherine Faux and Laura Siddall have multiple Age Group World’s wins) – five of them more than once.
+Fifteen athletes then, seven of whom are either past or present world champions (and Lucy has a Silver plus Catherine Faux, Laura Siddall and Lucy Charles have multiple Age Group World’s wins) – five of them more than once.
 Cream rises to the top, whether you are looking at results or times.